-- the regulatory rules and requirements set out in the PRA Handbook and other statutory instruments applicable to the Bank; and - the risk appetite set by the Board to achieve the strategy agreed with the shareholder.
+• the regulatory rules and requirements set out in the PRA Handbook and other statutory instruments applicable to the Bank; and

-As part of the entity sale strategy, liquidity is created through asset sales before initiating any action which leads to the pay-out of retail deposits.
+• the risk appetite set by the Board to achieve the strategy agreed with the shareholder.

 The Bank's retail deposits portfolio is fixed-term in nature and only a small component pertains to Current and Savings accounts which are on-demand in nature.
-The Bank's ALCO regularly monitors the liquidity implications of the entity sale plan and a special task force is created to monitor the developments closely.
+The Bank's ALCO regularly monitors the liquidity implications of the wind-down and a special task force is created to monitor the developments closely.